NNPDF/nnpdf/README.md

 ## Install

-See the [NNPDF installation guide](https://docs.nnpdf.science/get-started/installation.html) for instructions on how to install and utilize the code.
+See the [NNPDF installation guide](https://docs.nnpdf.science/get-started/installation.html) for instructions on how to install and use the code.
 As a first step we recommend to follow one of the [tutorials](https://docs.nnpdf.science/tutorials/run-fit.html).

 We follow a rolling development model where the tip of the master branch is